w3f/Grant-Milestone-Delivery/evaluations/genesisdao_3_dsm-w3f.md

 | 2. | Frontend Implementation	|<ul><li>[ ] </li></ul>| [Website](https://genesis-dao.org).
 [Repo](https://github.com/deep-ink-ventures/genesis-dao-frontend) | Not fully evaluated yet. |
 | 3. | Product Touches |<ul><li>[ ] </li></ul>| n/a | Not fully evaluated yet. |

+## Evaluation V3

+### Testing

+I created some proposals.
+These proposals were rejected because the total token I distributed was under 10% of the token supply.
+The test guide is leading to this case.
+I created another DAO and proposals to verify the approved and implemented case, but I need to wait again the 24 hours.

 ## Evaluation V2

 ### Integration Test